Mississippi Court Records

 What is an Uncontested Divorce in Mississippi?

 In Mississippi, when spouses are on the same page regarding matters of their divorce, it is referred to as an uncontested divorce.
 These matters include property distribution, alimony, child custody, visitation, child support, and debt allocation.
-To begin uncontested divorce proceedings, spouses must have a written agreement on such matters, which will be presented to a judge.
+To begin uncontested divorce proceedings, spouses should have a written agreement on such matters, which will be presented to a judge.
 This kind of divorce is also known as an “irreconcilable differences divorce case”.

-Where to Get an Uncontested Divorce Form in Mississippi
+Where To Get An Uncontested Divorce Form in Mississippi

-• Joint Complaint for Divorce (signed by both spouses in front of a notary public)
+- Joint Complaint for Divorce (signed by both spouses in front of a notary public)

-• Civil Cover Sheet
+- Civil Cover Sheet

-• Property Settlement Agreement
+- Property Settlement Agreement

-• Judgment of Divorce
+- Judgment of Divorce

-• Affidavit of the Uniform Child Custody Jurisdiction And Enforcement Act (UCCJEA) (for plaintiffs with minor children)
+- Affidavit of the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) (for plaintiffs with minor children)

 Individuals can inspect and copy uncontested divorce records from the courthouse under the Mississippi Public Records Law and Miss Code Ann. § 9–1–38, Additionally, the Mississippi State Department of Health (MSDH) accepts five-year record search requests.
 The MSDH maintains records from January 1, 1926, to June 30, 1938, and January 1, 1942, to date.
 Records that have been sealed or are confidential under Miss.
 Code Ann. § 25–61–11.1 are not publicly accessible.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Mississippi?
+How Do I Get a Copy of My Divorce Decree in Mississippi?

 The Clerk of Chancery Court issues divorce decrees in Mississippi at the county level.
-An individual who wants a copy of a divorce decree may request in person at the Clerk of Court’s office in the country where the decree was issued for a fee.
+An individual who wants a copy of a divorce decree may request it in person at the Clerk of Court’s office in the county where the decree was issued for a fee.
 The Mississippi Judiciary publishes an index of Chancery Court Clerks on its website.
 The phone/fax numbers and location of Clerk offices can be obtained from this list.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Consequently, record availability for these types of records cannot be guaranteed.

 How Do I Get a Mississippi Divorce Decree Online?